hackersatcambridge/hac-signup-form/README.md

+# HaC Signup Form

+This is an online form designed to take the details of people interested in Hackers at Cambridge.

+It has a principle goal of being able to work offline.
+We do this by storing the results on-device, and then allowing them to be downloaded.

+***

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>